Fundraiser:

 From a College Student's Point of View

-My name is Sarah Lorch, and I attended Spring Valley for preschool, and then again from the third to eighth grade.
+My name is Sarah Lorch, and I attended Montessori Academy for preschool, and then again from the third to eighth grade.
 Currently I study at Georgetown University in Washington, DC, where I recently completed my freshman year.
 At Georgetown I am in the School of Foreign Service, am learning Arabic, and plan to major in International Politics.
 I am also a member of the cross-country and track team.

 provided me with have played a big role in helping me to succeed.